5 Ways Ad Scheduling Can Improve Your AdWords Performance

 Always keep in mind: You need a way of tracking your return on investment.
 It’s always best to have both call tracking and conversion tracking to see a real ROI on your campaign.
 If you are not tracking your campaign, it’s like you are walking blindfolded.
 How will you tell it’s been a successful campaign if you are not tracking your results?

 Once you have conversion tracking installed, after a few weeks you’ll start noticing a trend of people’s time of buying (If you’re an ecommerce business, it’s a MUST that you have conversion tracking installed).
 If you have people buying at eastern, pacific, mountain or central time, you need to have your ad showing throughout the day at those essential hours.

-Almost everything in this world is cyclical, as advertisers we need to be in the look out for what day of the year has the highest traffic and what day is a low tide.
-Weekends are always slower than weekdays, (most people do their research at work) and there are even times of the day were people tend to research more.
+Almost everything in this world is cyclical, as advertisers we need to be in the lookout for what day of the year has the highest traffic and what day is a low tide.
+Weekends are always slower than weekdays, (most people do their research at work) and there are even times of the day where people tend to research more.